qzheng27/simplewebsite/README.md

-# simplewebsite
+# Simple Website
+Description: A simple website template for a company
-Download the files, run index.html
+Instruction: Download the files, run index.html